themehunk/th-advance-product-search/README.txt

 == Description ==

-TH Advance Product Search is a Free easy to use Search Plugin.
+TH Advance Product Search is a Free easy to use Search Plugin.Th Advaced Product Search plugin is a powerful AJAX search plugin which will display search result for Product, post and pages.
+This plugin will search Search across all your WooCommerce products ( product title, content, categories, ID and sku ) .
+Plugin comes with user friendly settings, use shortcodes and widget to showcase your search anywhere in your site.
+It also supports Google analytics to monitor your website visitor.

 **Key Features:-**